Variable-frequency drive: Operator interface

 The operator interface provides a means for an operator to start and stop the motor and adjust the operating speed.
 The VFD may also be controlled by a programmable logic controller through Modbus or another similar interface.
 Additional operator control functions might include reversing, and switching between manual speed adjustment and automatic control from an external process control signal.
 The operator interface often includes an alphanumeric display or indication lights and meters to provide information about the operation of the drive.
 An operator interface keypad and display unit is often provided on the front of the VFD controller as shown in the photograph above.
 The keypad display can often be cable-connected and mounted a short distance from the VFD controller.
 Most are also provided with input and output (I/O) terminals for connecting push buttons, switches, and other operator interface devices or control signals.
 A serial communications port is also often available to allow the VFD to be configured, adjusted, monitored, and controlled using a computer.

 Speed control

 There are two main ways to control the speed of a VFD; networked or hardwired.
 Networked involves transmitting the intended speed over a communication protocol such as Modbus, Modbus/TCP, EtherNet/IP, or via a keypad using Display Serial Interface while hardwired involves a pure electrical means of communication.
 Typical means of hardwired communication are: 4-20mA, 0-10VDC, or using the internal 24VDC power supply with a potentiometer.
-Speed can also be controlled remotely and locally.
+Speed control can be performed either remotely or locally, depending on the application's requirements.
 Remote control instructs the VFD to ignore speed commands from the keypad while local control instructs the VFD to ignore external control and only abide by the keypad.